What Is a Sublimation Paper & How To Use It Correctly?

 How To Use Sublimation Paper?
 Step By Step Guide

-Step One – Print Images Or Designs
+Step One – Print Images Or Designs Correctly

-Step Two – Sublimate The Image Or Design
+Step Two – Sublimate The Image Or Design Onto Substrate

 Sublimation Paper Vs. Heat Transfer Paper

 The answer is simple: heat transfer paper helps print the object’s design by adding a layer on the top.
-At the same time, sublimation paper comes with a chemical coating that can hold sublimation dye and helps merge the design to the substrate.
+At the same time, sublimation paper comes with a chemical coating that can hold sublimation dye and help merge the design to the substrate.

 Frequently Asked Questions